a7d-corp/homelab-k8s-cluster-room101-a7d-mc/README.md

 ## Template customisation

-Replace all occurrences of `INSTANCE-NAME`.
+Replace all occurrences of `homelab-k8s-cluster-room101-a7d-mc`.